blockbridge/blockbridge-kb/guide/proxmox/index.md

 Snapshots provide a recovery point for a virtual machine's state, configuration, and data.
 Proxmox orchestrates snapshots via QEMU and backend storage providers.
 When you snapshot a Proxmox VM that uses virtual disks backed by Blockbridge, your disk snapshots are thin, complete instantly, and avoid copy-on-write (COW) performance penalties.

-WARN: If multiple devices are attached to a single VM, Promox will snapshot each active device.
-Devices that are detached (i.e., `unused`) are ignored by Proxmox.
+{% include note.html content="If multiple devices are attached to a single VM, Promox will snapshot each active device.
+Devices that are detached (i.e., `unused`) are ignored by Proxmox." %}

 ### GUI

 In the `Snapshots` panel for the VM, click `Take Snapshot`.
 The duration of the operation depends on whether VM state is preserved.

-TIP: Closing the dialog does not terminate the operation.
-It will continue to operate in the background.
+{% include tip.html content="Closing the dialog does not terminate the operation.
+It will continue to operate in the background." %}

 ### QM